 In a move that shocked Americans across the nation, President Trump ended the immigration policy, Deferred Action for Childhood Arrivals (DACA), on September 5, 2017.
 DACA, enacted during the Obama administration, provides a two-year period of relief for new immigrant arrivals, specifically immigrant youth, and protects them from the risk of deportation.

-More than 800,000 people are at risk of being deported from the country now that DACA is being rescinded.
-This administrative move is a debilitating one- putting 800,000 dreamers lives’ at stake and potentially uprooting them and their families.
+More than 800,000 people, known as dreamers, are at risk of being deported from the country now that DACA is being forcibly rescinded.
+This administrative move is a debilitating one - putting dreamers lives’ at stake and potentially uprooting them and their families.

-In light of this, several local community organizations, along with their respective members and supporters, rapidly banded together in various areas around the greater Santa Cruz and Monterey counties after Jeff Sessions’ announcement on Tuesday.
+In light of this, several local organizations and their respective supporters rapidly banded together in various areas around the greater Santa Cruz and Monterey counties after Jeff Sessions’ announcement on Tuesday.
 There were four organized demonstrations held late afternoon in Santa Cruz, Watsonville, Salinas, and Monterey.

-Rebekah Leekley, one of the participants at the solidarity protest, voiced her outrage over Trump’s move.
-“Being here is a human right,” she says.
+Rebekah Leekley, one of the participants, voiced her outrage over Trump’s move.
+“Being here is a human right,” she said.
 “These are lives that are being messed with.
 It is unjust, it is un-American, and it has no place in society.”

-Drivers at the intersection showed their support and the crowd continued to grow well into the day.
+Drivers at the intersection of Water and Pacific Avenue and showed their support as the crowd continued to grow well into the day.
 Not a moment went by where encouraging honks from passing cars couldn’t be heard on Pacific Avenue on that day.
 Chants, like “Education, not Deportation!”, and open dialogue between supporters kept the DACA solidarity demonstration going well into the early evening hours.